audioxide/data/data/posts/20190207-reviews-the-roots-things-fall-apart.md

   to the point of being an excellent backdrop, which is both a blessing and a curse.
 week: 178
+blurb: "Things Fall Apart is a fluid, continuous listen: understated to the point of being an excellent backdrop, which is both a blessing and a curse."
 ---
 author: André
 review: >-